-If you tap the Precision button on the canvas, you’ll see a couple of options expand beneath the menu - Grid and Snap.
+If you tap the Precision button on the canvas, you’ll see a couple of options expand beneath the menu - Grid, Snap and Guide.

 The grid is a smart underlayment to your canvas that allows you to not only visually reference the grid, but interact with it via Snap and Align, our grid drawing guides.
 Tap Grid under Precision to turn the grid on or off.
 Touch the label with the grid name next to the Grid button to bring up the Workspace menu and select a new grid.